Home

 No one but you!

-I remember a workshop participant when I first started leading SoulCollage® workshops.
-I had mentioned a few times that near the end of the workshop we would be doing a creative writing exercise to help us interpret one of the cards we made that day.
 One woman (let’s call her Colleen) made it perfectly clear that she hated writing, wasn’t very good at creative writing, and certainly didn’t want to write anything!
 I told her she could do the exercise with a partner out loud instead of writing and she said she really clammed up when it came to sharing with people at this kind of workshop.

 Well!
-I was a little nervous about Colleen when we got to the part of the workshop where we interpret the cards using the I am the one who creative writing exercise.
+I was a little nervous about Colleen when we got to the part of the workshop where we interpret the cards using the I Am the One Who… creative writing exercise.
 She had made three cards and was especially proud and delighted with one in particular.
 When I gave her the choice of writing about the card, or doing it with a partner, she surprised me by saying, “You know, I really like this card so much, I don’t think I’ll mind writing about it.”

 She did write about it, and she shared it with us, and what touched us all as we listened was not the words, or how the sentences were constructed.
 What touched us was the power of the emotions that she discovered at her deepest core of her while she was writing.

-So, if you’re one of those people who “don’t do creative writing,” because you just don’t think you’re good at it (or because someone once told you you’re not good at it (see the Creative Blocks article ), remember Colleen.
+So, if you’re one of those people who “don’t do” creative writing because you just don’t think you’re good at it (or because someone once told you you’re not good at it (see the Creative Blocks article), remember Colleen.
 Look at your card.
 Pick up your pen, or turn on the computer.
 Write from the heart.
 That’s really all you need to do.

-And remember this while you are practicing creative writing:expect nothing, and allow everything.
+And remember this while you are practicing creative writing:

 Journaling

-I think of my journal as my best friend.
-I can say anything to her, and I can write anything in my journal.
 It is for no one’s eyes but my own, and I always feel a cathartic release when I have settled in and poured my heart out.

-I like to use spiral notebooks, but you might like a loose-leaf binder, a blank art sketchbook, a word processor, or a unique colorful journal from a bookstore or specialty shop .
+I like to use spiral notebooks, but you might like a loose-leaf binder, a blank art sketchbook, a word processor, or a unique colorful journal from a bookstore or specialty shop.

-Journals and blank books abound…so take your time while choosing one that is just right for you.
 It should feed good in your hands, and when you are holding it you should feel connected to it somehow.
 Here are some ideas for using creative writing in your journaling practice:

 Use your journal to record your thoughts and feelings about a new card you’ve created, or to sort out information on a card reading you recently completed.